ethereum/ethereum-org-website/src/content/developers/docs/data-structures/patricia-merkle-trie/index.md

   value = TxType | encode(tx)
 ```

+More information on this can be found in the [EIP 2718](https://eips.ethereum.org/EIPS/eip-2718) documentation.

 ### Receipts Trie {#receipts-trie}

 Every block has its own Receipts trie.
 A `path` here is: `rlp(transactionIndex)`. `transactionIndex` is its index within the block it's mined.
 The receipts trie never updates.
+Similarly to the Transactions trie, there are current and legacy receipts.
+To query a specific receipt in the Receipts trie the index of the transaction in its block, the receipt payload and the transaction type are required.
+The Returned receipt can be of type `Receipt` which is defined as the concentenation of `transaction type` and `transaction payload` or it can be of type `LegacyReceipt` which is defined as `rlp([status, cumulativeGasUsed, logsBloom, logs])`.

+More information on this can be found in the [EIP 2718](https://eips.ethereum.org/EIPS/eip-2718) documentation.

 ## Further Reading {#further-reading}